Miniatures: The Biggest Little Industry on Earth

 I’ve been participating at the Seattle Miniature Show for over 5 years now – first exhibiting, then vending and exhibiting.
 It’s always interesting to meet the different faces that make up this biannual show and, invariably, I always learn something new.

-There are dolls of all sizes, dollhouses of all scales, model trains (indoor and out), Barbie and all her cohorts and copycats, GI Joe and his mimics, toy soldiers, Matchbox cars and the like… oh, I know I’m going to miss some.
-And all of these product lines have the clothes, accessories and furniture to go with the idea.
+1. There are dolls of all sizes, dollhouses of all scales, model trains (indoor and out), Barbie and all her cohorts and copycats, GI Joe and his mimics, toy soldiers, Matchbox cars and the like… oh, I know I’m going to miss some.
+And all of these product lines have the tiny clothes, and in-scale accessories and furniture to go with the idea, of course.

-Jewelry, games, computers, cars, and mini bikes … I could go on but you get the gist.
+6. Jewelry charms and earrings, role-playing games, miniature computers (a.k.a. iPhones), mini cars and mini bikes … I could go on but you get the gist.